thibault-ketterer/celestia-tools/sysadmin_tools/README.md

 # start and loop over all known nodes
-purpose: loop over all nodes in case of full node failure
+purpose: loop over all nodes in case of full node failure, show the node in wide characters in the console, see above

+if every nodes fails, it exits

+    # apt-get install figlet

     $ bash start.sh